erinphelps/git-example/README.md

 # git-example
-echo "A line I wrote on my local computer  " >> README.md git status
+A line I wrote on my local computer